 Crochet Easy Man Scarf Free Pattern

 Hi everyone, this week I am bringing to you this tutorial on how to crochet an easy man scarf (free pattern).
 This is a great project for beginners, and is perfect for Autumn and Winter.
 The last time I crocheted a man scarf was last year.
-Last year’s crochet man scarf has been super popular, especially in the times leading up to Christmas.
+Last year’s man scarf pattern has been super popular, especially in the times leading up to Christmas.
 I wanted to create a new man scarf pattern in time for the colder months and Christmas season.

 The video tutorial for this project can be found here: